HongSic/Ransom/readme.md

 #Backened

-We have a register and login system, so you can register an account (an admin account) and then disable the registeration so no one else can register.
+We have a register and login system, so you can register an account (an admin account) and then disable the registration by editing the env file and set

+    ENABLE_REGISTRATION=true

+    to

+    ENABLE_REGISTRATION=false

+so no one else can register.
 To register visit:

      http://mysite.com/auth/sign-up